 If one of the pets above is yours, please call Bylaw immediately at 780-216-1073.

-PLEASE NOTE: All animals are kept for 3 working days if they have no identification and 10 working days if they have identification.
+PLEASE NOTE: All animals are kept for three (3) working days if they have no identification and 10 working days if they have identification.
 After that, the cat or dog is considered abandoned and the previous owner has no claim to that animal.

 Cat traps can be rented by calling Bylaw at 780-216-1073.
 All animals trapped will be transported by our Animal Control Officer to the Town pound, located in Wetaskiwin.

-Bylaw 2012/08 DOES allow for the entrapment and impoundment of cats as well.
-To ensure your cat is returned safely, if captured, please have your cat voluntarily registered at the administration office for a fee of $5.00.
+Bylaw 2012/08 DOES allow for the entrapment and impoundment of cats.
+To ensure your cat is returned safely if captured, please have your cat voluntarily registered at the administration office for a fee of $5.00.